Mattias Carlsten group

 Caroline Leijonhufvud received her M.D. from Karolinska Institutet 2016, after which she worked as a junior doctor in transplantation surgery and stem cells transplantation.
 Caroline started as a pre-Ph.D. student with Dr. Andreas Lundqvist at Cancer Center Karolinska (CCK) in 2013 and did her degree project in medicine 2014/2015 at KI/NIH with Dr. Carlsten.
 She joined the Carlsten group 2016.
 Her research focuses on NK cell target specificity before and after ex vivo expansion and how the NK cells can be genetically engineered to further improve their tumor targeting capacity, including antibody-dependent cellular cytotoxicity.
 Caroline is supervised by Mattias Carlsten and co-supervised by Andreas Lundqvist, CCK, Karolinska Institutet, and Richard W. Childs at the NIH.
 Her Ph.D. is supported by the Clinical Scientist Training Programme (CSTP) at Karolinska Institutet.

-Filip Segerberg is currently finishing his medical studies at Karolinska Institutet.
+Filip Segerberg received his M.D. from Karolinska Institutet 2018.
 During 2016/2017 he did his degree project in medicine in the Carlsten group at KI, where he studied the cytotoxic capacity of NK cells in blood of patients with follicular lymphoma.
 Filip is currently studying homing of NK cells and how this can be modified to redirect their migration to tumor-bearing tissues and thereby further improve NK cell-based cancer immunotherapy.
+Filip is supervised by Mattias Carlsten and co-supervised by Prof. Petter Höglund (also at HERM).
+His Ph.D. is supported by the Clinical Scientist Training Programme (CSTP) at KI.

 Emily Levy, Biologist, Ph.D. student